Spencer Torkelson Preview, Player Props: Tigers vs. Yankees

-After going 1-for-4 with a home run and an RBI in his last game, Spencer Torkelson and the Detroit Tigers take on the New York Yankees (who will hand the ball to Clarke Schmidt) at 1:10 PM ET on Thursday.
+The Detroit Tigers and Spencer Torkelson, who went 1-for-4 with a home run and an RBI last time out, battle Gerrit Cole and the New York Yankees at Yankee Stadium, Tuesday at 7:05 PM ET.

-He hit a home run while going 1-for-4 in his most recent game against the Yankees.
+He hit a home run while going 1-for-4 in his previous game against the White Sox.

 Spencer Torkelson Game Info & Props vs. the Yankees